-- Your child on entry to Woodlane will either have a Statement of SEN or an EHC plan.
+- Your child on entry to Woodlane will have an EHC plan.
 The school welcomes parent’s views and expects them to be involved in supporting their child’s learning.

 - You and your child will be able to share your views formally at the Annual Review.